 Few careers have been so closely monitored, or as widely discussed in recent years, as Hedi Slimane’s.
 The Frenchman began his career as an assistant in fashion marketing at Yves Saint Laurent in the 1990s, quickly rising through the ranks to become a designer, before he shot to prominence following his creative directorship of Dior Homme, and his popularisation of a skinny silhouette in menswear.
 In 2012, he returned to Saint Laurent to helm the brand's womenswear and menswear labels.
 In his four years in the position, Slimane's creative directorship divided opinion, but his LA youth culture-driven collections commanded the attention of the global fashion industry and drove stellar financial results.
-In April 2016, it was announced that Slimane would be exiting the storied Parisian house.
+In April 2016 he departed the storied Parisian house.

 Immediately after leaving Yves Saint Laurent, Slimane moved to Berlin, where he took up a residency at the Kunst-Werke Institute for Contemporary Art between 2000 and 2002.
 Slimane's published his first book of photography, "Berlin" in 2002.
 The selection of black and white photographs were published by Editions 7L, Karl Lagerfeld ’s publishing arm, which is an imprint of Steidl.